 The above sections provided you with some strong insights into cultural differences.
 However, despite these observations, cultural scholars often find examples where cultural realities don’t necessarily fit neatly or completely into the categories proposed by models.
 Consider, for instance, that American managers tend to think of themselves as very egalitarian and will typically ask their subordinates to address them by their first name.
 American managers will also encourage subordinates to share their views on work-related matters.
 In contrast, Japanese managers are often seen as autocratic, and decisions are driven by those at the top.
 The implications of such preferences suggest that American managers are more likely to make decisions that reflect the egalitarian position of incorporating subordinates’ views.
 In contrast, the Japanese managers are expected to make decisions on their own, with little input from subordinates.
 As a result, when American teams and Japanese teams work together, there is often intense confusion.
 Such confusion stems from the observation that although American managers tend to be viewed as egalitarian, in reality they are not, and decisions are often made unilaterally by those at the top.
 At the same time, Japanese managers tend to prefer consensus-based decisions even though they are seen as autocratic.

 As detailed by Erin Meyer, a professor at INSEAD,10 the above preferences are often sources of friction when American and Japanese teams work together.
 Such confusion often occurs because American managers believe that Japanese managers have authority because of the Japanese culture’s autocratic preferences.
 The incident of what happened when Suntory, a Japanese whisky manufacturer, became the majority holder of Jim Beam, an American bourbon maker, clearly illustrates the resulting conflict.
 When a critical decision had to be made, a Jim Beam manager went to Japan to present the proposal to a Japanese manager, thinking that the manager would have the authority to make the decision.
-However, the Jim Bean manager found that he was not able to have any effect during the meeting because a decision had already been made by consensus.
+However, the Jim Beam manager found that he was not able to have any effect during the meeting because a decision had already been made by consensus.

 The above example shows an instance of a cultural paradox, where the insights from an understanding of culture may not necessarily coincide with reality.11 Why would Japanese managers, who are often perceived as autocratic, take the time to make decisions by consensus?
 As another example of cultural paradox, the Japanese tend to have a low tolerance for uncertainty because of their high uncertainty avoidance, yet they will often have contracts that incorporate significant ambiguity.
 In contrast, Americans, who are much more comfortable with uncertainty, write very explicit contracts.

-If an international management student or manager doesn’t appreciate the importance of cultural paradoxes, she can engage in cultural stereotyping.
+If an international management student or manager doesn’t appreciate the importance of cultural paradoxes, they can engage in cultural stereotyping.
 Cultural stereotyping occurs when one assumes that all people within a culture act, think, and behave the same way.
 While national cultures can provide a lens to gain insights into a country, broad generalizations may not necessarily be helpful.
 In such cases, it is much more prudent to be cautious and to understand that there are significant differences among people within a culture.

 The Role of Social Institutions in International Management